Orthogonal dissection into few rectangles: Model of computation

 To compute the minimum number of rectangles in an orthogonal dissection, no additional information about the basis elements is necessary.
 Our algorithm for this version of the problem uses only rational-number arithmetic, and performs a polynomial number of arithmetic operations: essentially, only Gaussian elimination applied to a matrix whose coefficients are quadratic combinations of input coefficients.
 However, we need additional assumptions that allow computation with basis elements in order to verify that the input describes a polygon without edge crossings, or to construct the rectangles into which it can be dissected.
-To do these things, we need the following additional primitive operations: \begin{itemize} \item Find the sign of a a rational combination of basis elements, or of a rational combination of products of $x$-basis elements and $y$-basis elements. \item Given any two rational combinations of basis elements, or of products of $x$-basis elements and $y$-basis elements, find a rational number between them. \end{itemize}
+To do these things, we need the following additional primitive operations: \begin{itemize} \item Find the sign of a rational combination of basis elements (that is, determine whether this value is positive, negative, or zero), or the sign of a rational combination of products of $x$-basis elements and $y$-basis elements. \item Given any two rational combinations of basis elements, or of products of $x$-basis elements and $y$-basis elements, find a rational number between them. \end{itemize}

 We are not aware of past use of this specific computational model.
 However, exact computation using algebraic numbers is common in computational geometry implementation libraries~\cite{MehSch-SAMVM-01,KarFukvdH-ICMS-10}, and it is standard to represent such numbers as rational combinations of roots of a Galois polynomial, a special case of a rational basis.
-We have stated our results in a more general model that does not specify the algebraic nature of the numbers, so that they can be applied as well to coordinates involving transcendental numbers such as $\pi$ and~$e$.
+We have chosen the model described above in order to be able to state our results in a more general model that does not specify the algebraic nature of the numbers.
+In this way, the algorithms can apply as well to coordinates involving transcendental numbers such as $\pi$ and~$e$, as long as the primitive operations are available for these coordinates.